Dhi Qar Governorate

-Dhi Qar Governorate (محافظة ذي قار, /ar/) is a governorate in southern Iraq, in the Arabian Peninsula.
+Thi Qar Governorate (محافظة ذي قار, /ar/) is a governorate in southern Iraq, in the Arabian Peninsula.
 The provincial capital is Nasiriyah.
 Prior to 1976 the governorate was known as Muntafiq Governorate.
-Thi Qar was the heartland of the ancient Iraqi civilization of Sumer, and includes the ruins of Ur, Eridu, Lagash, Larsa, Girsu, Umma, and Bad-tibira.
+Dhi Qar was the heartland of the ancient Mesopotamian civilization of Sumer, and includes the ruins of Ur, Eridu, Lagash, Larsa, Girsu, Umma, and Bad-tibira.
 The southern area of the governorate is covered by Mesopotamian Marshes.
+The governorate also includes the recently established Ur Tourist City, a modern heritage and tourism hub located beside the archaeological site of ancient Ur.